 The MMU is also tracking PJM's progress in addressing these recommendations.
 The MMU recognizes that part of the process of addressing recommendations may include discussions in the stakeholder process, FERC decisions and court decisions and those elements are included in the tracking.
+The MMU recognizes that PJM does not have the unilateral authority to implement changes to the tariff but PJM has a significant role in the issues PJM focuses on, in proposed changes to the PJM manuals, and in the recommendations PJM makes to the stakeholders and to FERC.
 Each recommendation includes a status.
 The status categories are:

 - Adopted: PJM has implemented the recommendation made by the MMU. - Partially adopted: PJM has implemented part of the recommendation made by the MMU. - Not adopted: PJM does not plan to implement the recommendation made by the MMU, or has not yet implemented any part of the recommendation made by the MMU.
-Where the subject of the recommendation is pending stakeholder or FERC action, that status is noted.
+Where the subject of the recommendation is pending stakeholder, FERC, or court action, that status is noted.